Skip to content

 Festivals & Events

 The Aylmer Fair has been around since the late 1800s bringing fun and laughter to the people of Aylmer Ontario.
-Through many different venues and shows, we show the history and heritage of our great town.
+Through many different venues and shows, the Aylmer Fair shows the history and heritage of our great town.

 Aylmer Fair Website

-The Aylmer-Malahide Museum and Archives Annual Tour of Homes
+Aylmer-Malahide Museum & Archives Christmas Tour of Homes

 Elgin County Pride is a celebration of acceptance, diversity, inclusivity and respect for all in Elgin County.